-Martin joined The Data School after a diverse career spanning education and graphic design, where he developed a passion for using data, coding, and design to solve complex problems.
+Martin comes from a diverse career spanning education and graphic design, where he developed a passion for using data, coding and design to solve complex problems.

-His journey into analytics began while studying Python alongside teaching English at a multi-branch school in Taiwan.
-He built Python tools that enabled educators and staff to analyse and track student performance, from individual students to comparisons across school branches.
-The tool was adopted school wide and delivered actionable insights that improved student outcomes across multiple areas of learning.
+His journey into analytics began while studying Python alongside teaching English in Taiwan.
+He built Python tools that enabled educators and staff to analyse and track student performance, from individual students to comparisons across classes.

-At The Data School, Martin has been working with Tableau, Alteryx, SQL, and Python across a range of projects.
-He recently led a team of six on a client project for an insurance company, coordinating work and ensuring the final outputs were clear, accurate, and aligned with what the client needed.
-He has a particular interest in dashboard design, with a focus on clarity, usability, and helping users get to the key insights quickly.
-He also led a public training session on dashboard design as part of a Tableau training day run by The Information Lab.
+At The Information Lab, Martin has been working with Tableau, Alteryx, SQL, and Python across a range of projects.
+He led a team of six on a project for an insurance company, coordinating work and ensuring the final outputs were clear, accurate, and aligned with what the client needed.
+He enjoys all aspects of working with data, from engineering and preparation to dashboard design, with a focus on clarity, usability, and helping users get to the key insights quickly.
+Thanks to his experience in education, he also led a public training session on dashboard design as part of a Tableau training day run by The Information Lab.

 Outside of work, Martin enjoys baseball data analytics and writes code to play his own version of “Moneyball,” applying his insights to his fantasy baseball team.
 He is also a passionate fan of the sport, particularly Taiwanese baseball.
 His other interests revolve around music, including collecting vinyl records and synthesisers.